 non-precious Metal/Ore/Rock such as copper, copper wiring, lead, steel, whether in it's rough or refined state.
 Also includes metal man hole covers and melodies.
-Examples: trumpet, piano, guitar or accordion another in a predetermined manner or any single device used in the same manner.
-Examples: press machine, hammer, circular saw, lathe or tool box (with tools)
+Examples: trumpet, piano, guitar or accordion

-Musical instrument Any device, whether string, wind or percussion designed to produce sound precursors
+Musical instrument Any device, whether string, wind or percussion designed to produce sound box (with tools)

-Machinery and tools An assemblage of parts that transmits forces, matter and energy on to
+Machinery and tools

+An assemblage of parts that transmits forces, matter and energy on to another in a predetermined manner or any single device used in the same manner.
+Examples: press machine, hammer, circular saw, lathe or tool precursors